paulinev-kth/katacoda-scenarios/sampler-docker/step_creating_docker_dashboard.md

 ## Printing the Redis data
-As we can exectute any shell command, we can create more complicated component.
+As we can execute any shell command, we can create more complicated components.
 This one looked at the data in our redis store.
-One should pay attention that the CPU usage increases everytime, the updated are fetched.
+One should pay attention that the CPU usage increases every time, the updates are fetched.

 ```yaml
   - title: Redis Data